 Areas of Study

-For the graduate (advanced) degree programs, as TST transitions into its new program structures, courses will in the interim continue to refer to the four departmental groupings.
-However, since the graduate programs more intentionally promote ecumenism and inter-disciplinarity, TST has begun to emphasize five program areas or areas of study supported by faculty teaching and research expertise:
+For the graduate (advanced) degree programs, as TST transitions into its new program structures, courses will in the interim continue to refer to the four program area groupings.
+However, since the graduate programs more intentionally promote ecumenism and inter-disciplinarity, TST has begun to emphasize five areas of study supported by faculty teaching and research expertise:

 - The study of sacred and canonical texts, specifically, the Old Testament (or Hebrew Bible) and the New Testament (languages; historical contexts and processes of development; related literature; subsequent theological interpretation, pastoral function and social effects);